ptx2/gymnasticon/README.md

 <img src="docs/gymnasticon.jpg">
 </p>

-Gymnasticon enables the obsolete Flywheel Home Bike to work with Zwift and other training apps.
-Support for other bikes can be added easily.
+Gymnasticon enables obsolete and/or proprietary exercise bikes to work with Zwift and other training apps.
+Support for new bikes can be added easily.
+The diagram below shows an example of how it works with the Flywheel Home Bike.

-The original Peloton Bike is now supported.
-Support requires a serial to USB adapter and custom wiring via RCA cables or through terminal blocks.
-For more details on setting up the hardware, see the [PR notes](https://github.com/ptx2/gymnasticon/pull/12).

-> Note: Peloton Bike+ is currently unsupported as it uses a USB-C connection and a (most likely) proprietary communications protocol.

 <p align="center">
 <img src="docs/diagram.png">